carloscasalar/pdf2md-ocr/README.md

 ## First Run

-The first time you run pdf2md-ocr, it will download ~2GB of AI models from Hugging Face.
-These models are cached locally (in `~/.cache/huggingface` by default) and reused for all future conversions.
+The first time you run pdf2md-ocr, it will download ~2-3GB of AI models.
+These models are cached locally and reused for all future conversions:

+- Models are stored in `~/Library/Caches/datalab/models/` (macOS) or equivalent cache directory on your OS
+- Uses platformdirs to determine the appropriate cache location for your system

 Subsequent runs will be much faster since the models are already cached.